2007 Elite League speedway season

-The 2007 Elite League speedway season was the 73rd season of the top division of speedway in the United Kingdom and governed by the Speedway Control Bureau (SCB), in conjunction with the British Speedway Promoters' Association (BSPA).
+The 2007 Elite League speedway season was the 73rd season of the top division of motorcycle speedway in the United Kingdom and governed by the Speedway Control Bureau (SCB), in conjunction with the British Speedway Promoters' Association (BSPA).

 Season summary

 In 2007, the league consisted of eleven teams for the start of the season.
 However on 31 May, the Oxford Cheetahs issued a statement explaining their resignation from the league.
 Their results were expunged from the table and the season was completed with ten teams.
-It was the last time that Oxford Cheetahs would compete in the league following the refusal of the landlords to allow speedway at Oxford and the subsequent closure of Oxford Stadium in 2012.
+It was the last time that Oxford Cheetahs would compete in the league for 15 years, following the refusal of the landlords to allow speedway at Oxford and the subsequent closure of Oxford Stadium in 2012.

 Coventry bounced back to winning ways completing the league and cup double.
 English duo Scott Nicholls and Chris Harris were once again the main catalysts to the team's success.
 The United States pair of Rory Schlein and Billy Janniro also added valuable contributions to the Coventry team.

 Once again the Australian pair of Leigh Adams and Jason Crump were the best riders during the season and finished first and second in the league averages.